doubtfire-lms/doubtfire.io/guides/developer/overview.md

 ### Database and Object model mapping

-The database is found in **app > db > schema.rb**.
+The database is found in `app/db/schema.rb`.
 It shows the current version of the database, which consists of the various create_table statements to create the database structure.
 Schema.rb tells us the different tables in the database and the values they contain.

 ![Schema.rb](/guides/overview/schema-ruby.jpg)

-Doubtfire uses the Object model, where all the objects are found in app > models folder.
-We can then map the "projects" table in schema.rb, to the project.rb object in the **app > models** folder.
+Doubtfire uses the Object model, where all the objects are found in `app/models` folder.
+We can then map the "projects" table in schema.rb, to the project.rb object in the `app/models` folder.
 Whereas the "projects" table contains the definition of the attributes of the object, the project.rb object contains the functionality.

 ![Mapping of Projects Table (left) with Project Object (right)](/guides/overview/project-schema-to-object-mapping.jpg)